davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 underplated Farallon oceanic crust (lower crustal mafic layer), in turn roofed by the Nacimiento Franciscan and Salinia nappes.
-Our estimate of a 50-80 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere `[Figure depth]`, coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically
+Our estimate of a 50-80 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere [@fig:depth], coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically